レポート

 Honors class –

-■Earn a U.S. high school diploma from the prestigious Wayland Academy.
+■Earn a U.S. high school diploma from the prestigious Wayland Academy. *Optional for students starting in the 2027 academic year

 Wayland Academy is one of the top boarding schools in the United States and is renowned for its Liberal Arts education and College Prep (university preparation) programs.
 Of the 21 credits required for graduation, 15 credits are substituted with coursework at Ikubunkan Global High School, and the remaining 6 credits are completed via online courses.
 This enables students to obtain both the Japanese high school diploma and the Wayland Academy diploma simultaneously.Additionally, admission to at least one of Wayland Academy’s partner universities is guaranteed, along with exclusive scholarships.
 Partner universities include globally ranked institutions such as the University of Sydney, the University of Manchester, and the Australian National University.